 Buns (or rolls) would work perfectly as well.
 Give it a try!

-FOR OTHER COMFORT SOUP RECIPES, CHECK OUT THESE OTHER POSTS –
+FOR OTHER SOUP IDEAS, CHECK OUT MY SOUPS COLLECTION!

 - 2 tbsp olive oil